purtuga/SPWidgets/documentation/SPWidgets.SPControlBoard.md

                     "</OrderBy>" +
                 "</Query>"

+-   **allowFieldBlanks**     :   *Null|Boolean.
+Optional.
+Default=null* <br>
+    Controls whether an additional board state is shown that allows for items to be set to "none", which mean the value store for that Field is blank.
+By default, the Board widget will attempt to determine the correct behavior based on the Field List definition.
+Posisble values are:

+    -   `null` : (Default).
+Widget will figure it out.
+    -   `true` : Always show the "(none)" column.
+Note that if the field is setup as Required, updates to the item may fail.
+    -   `false`: Always hide the "none" column, regardless of the field definition.
+Note that if your data has item with blanks for the field, those item will not be shown on the board.

 -   **optionalLabel**     :   *String.
 Optional.
 Default="(none)"* <br>
     The string to be used as the State column header when field from where Board was built is optional in the List.